Sarah Clark MBACP (Registered)

 Training, qualifications & experience

-I have been practicing as a therapist for 8 years and am a registered member of the British Association of Counselling and Psychotherapy (BACP).
+I have been practicing as a therapist for over 10 years and am a registered member of the British Association of Counselling and Psychotherapy (BACP).
 I have previously worked as a therapist at a charity which supports women who have experienced sexual abuse or domestic violence.
-I currently work in private practice and see individuals on a short or long term basis.
+I currently work in private practice and see individuals and couples on a short or long term basis.

 My training and qualifications are as follows: